-Like all of you, Delaware is my home.
-In my case, it is the state where I was born and raised and where I have chosen to bring up my own family.
-My hope for all Delawareans is that we can aspire to and achieve the level of opportunity for our children that I enjoyed growing up here.
+Delaware is my home.
+It is the state where I was born and raised and where I have chosen to bring up my own family.
+My hope for all Delawareans is that we can aspire to and achieve the level of opportunity for our children that I experienced growing up here.

 My formative childhood revolved around the Avenue Restaurant in Rehoboth Beach.
 For nearly thirty years, my parents ran the Avenue, offering breakfast, lunch and dinner year round and hiring hundreds of workers over that time and serving tens of thousands of customers.

 I got to witness first-hand the opportunity that the restaurant created not just for my family but for the people who either began or made their careers there.
-Like many of them, I bused tables, made coleslaw and clam chowder, shucked corn and peeled potatoes, rolled dough and prepared piecrusts, and washed dishes and scrubbed pots (which I still do well now if you ask my wife).
+Like many of them, I bussed tables, made coleslaw and clam chowder, shucked corn and peeled potatoes, rolled dough and prepared pie crusts, and washed dishes and scrubbed pots (which I still do well now if you ask my wife, Liz).

 This was a critical moment for Delaware, and our elected leaders rose to the occasion.
 Not only did they face and meet our fiscal challenges, they laid down structural reforms to our most basic financial systems that would usher in a generation of good governance and prosperity for Delawareans.
 I lived through and benefitted by those actions; I grew up in a state knowing great opportunity.

 Forty years on, we need to find that same resolve again.
-While we are not bankrupt, nor do we face an imminent fiscal crisis, our position as a top tier state has eroded and our financial trajectory threatens to undermine the opportunities that we can create for the next generation of Delawareans.
+While we are not bankrupt, nor do we face an imminent fiscal crisis, our position as a top tier state has eroded and our financial trajectory threatens to undermine the future available to the next generation of Delawareans.

-I ran for State Treasurer not because I think we can solve every problem we have in education, healthcare, safety and infrastructure, but because I know that we can ensure that our next generation has the resources to do so.
+We can reverse this trend and remake Delaware into a state of greater opportunity for all.
+These efforts may not solve every problem we face today in education, healthcare, safety and infrastructure, but it will move our state forward, ensuring that our next generation has the resources to do so.